UMAprotocol/protocol/documentation/tutorials/prerequisites.md

 Public networks include the Ethereum mainnet and any public testnets, like Rinkeby, Kovan, or Ropsten.
 If you are using these networks, you'll generally need to know:

 1. Which public network you intend to use.
+A list of UMA supported networks is available [here](https://github.com/UMAprotocol/protocol/blob/master/common/PublicNetworks.js).

 2. What private key you want to use and how your private keys are stored.
+Below is information regarding the two types of keys that are supported, mnemonics/seed phrases and hardware wallets.

 The `--network` parameter that's passed to all truffle commands depends on both of these factors.
 Here's an example: